Tiangong space station: Food and personal hygiene

 Meals consisting of 120 different types of food, selected based on astronauts' preferences, are stored aboard.
 Staples including shredded pork in garlic sauce, kung pao chicken, black pepper beef, yuxiang shredded pork, pickled cabbage, and beverages, including a variety of teas and juices, are resupplied by trips of the Tianzhou-class robotic cargo spacecraft.
-Fresh fruits and vegetables are stored in coolers.
-Huang Weifen, the chief astronaut trainer of CMSA, explains that most of the food is prepared to be solid, boneless, small-piece.
+Fresh fruit and vegetables are stored in coolers.
+Huang Weifen, the chief astronaut trainer of CMSA, explains that most of the food is prepared to be solid, boneless, and in small pieces.
 Condiments such as pork sauce and Sichuan pepper sauce are used to compensate for the changes in the sense of taste in microgravity.
 The station is equipped with a small kitchen table for food preparation, a refrigerator, a water dispenser, and the first-ever microwave oven in spaceflight so that astronauts can "always have hot food whenever they need."
-Following the astronauts' feedback, larger supplies of vegetables were included since Tianzhou 4, making the variety of vegetable increased to 32.
+Following the astronauts' feedback, larger supplies of vegetables have been included since Tianzhou 4, increasing the variety of vegetable to 32.
+Later, Shenzhou 21 delivered an air fryer to the Tiangong, which features built-in air purification and residue collector to allow safe usage inside microgravity.
+The new oven allows baking and grilling of food, instead of simple reheating.
+Chinese astronauts cooked barbecue chicken wings and grilled steak with it.

-The station's core module, Tianhe, provides the living quarters for the crew members, containing of three separate sleeping berths, a space toilet, shower facility, and gym equipment.
+The station's core module, Tianhe, provides the living quarters for the crew members, consisting of three separate sleeping berths, a space toilet, shower facility, and gym equipment.
 Each berth features one small circular window, a headphone set, ventilation, and other amenities.
-Neuromuscular electrical stimulator is used to prevent muscle atrophy.
+Neuromuscular electrical stimulation is used to prevent muscle atrophy.
 The noise level in the working area is set at 58 decibels, while in the sleeping area, the noise is kept at 49 decibels.
-The ventilation system provides air circulation to the crew, with 0.08m/s wind speed for the working areas and 0.05m/s for the sleeping stations.
+The ventilation system provides air circulation to the crew, with 0.08 m/s wind speed for the working areas and 0.05 m/s for the sleeping stations.
 Three additional living quarters for short-term stay are located in the Wentian laboratory module.